Doctor of Philosophy in Political Science (PhD)

 Both the SSHRC Doctoral Fellowships and the CGS-D are offered through a single annual national competition.
 Applicants should refer to the online descriptions for each award to determine their eligibility to apply to and hold each award, as there are notable differences.
 Applicants eligible for both the SSHRC Doctoral Fellowships and the CGS-D will automatically be considered for both awards.
 Only one application is required for consideration of one or both awards.

 Graduate programs review and rank the applications they receive, and forward their top applicants to the Faculty of Graduate and Postdoctoral Studies.
-Nominations must be submitted by graduate programs to the Faculty of Graduate and Postdoctoral Studies by 4:00pm on Friday, 11 October 2019.
+Nominations must be submitted by graduate programs to the Faculty of Graduate and Postdoctoral Studies by 4:00 pm PDT on Friday, 9 October 2020.

 SSHRC Doctoral Fellowship applications are first reviewed and ranked by the applicant's UBC graduate program.
 The graduate program forwards a limited number of its top-ranked applicants to the Faculty of Graduate and Postdoctoral Studies, which oversees a university-wide adjudication.
 Adjudication committees composed of UBC faculty members review and rank nominated applications and select which applications will be forwarded to the national competition.
 UBC's nominees are forwarded to SSHRC, which oversees a nation-wide competition that selects which SSHRC Doctoral Fellowship applications will be funded.
 Results are announced in April each year.